 Chimpanzee remarks in Budongo Forest

-Budongo forest has the best sites for viewing chimpanzees in Uganda, each day 8 chimpanzee permits are issued per shift.so only 16 permits are issued daily, you can book your permit directly or you can trust Devine African Safaris to book all your permits in time, due to high demands travelers book their permits 3 months in advance.
+Budongo Forest has the best sites for viewing chimpanzees in Uganda; each day, eight chimpanzee permits are issued per shift.
+So only 16 permits are issued daily; you can book your permit directly, or you can trust Devine African Safaris to book all your permits on time.
+Due to high demand, travelers book their permits three months in advance.

-Budongo forest reserve takes about 3-4 hours from Kampala Uganda’s capital city or Entebbe international Airport, Budongo is en-route to Murchison falls national park, Uganda’s oldest and largest national park, in most cases Budongo chimpanzee tracking is a complementary product to Murchison falls wildlife experiences such as boat cruise, game drives or some clients prefer to fly from Kajjansi airstrip to Pakuba airstrip because of the distance and time.
+In most cases, Budongo chimpanzee tracking is a complementary product to Murchison Falls wildlife experiences such as boat cruise, game drives or some clients prefer to fly from Kajjansi airstrip to Pakuba airstrip because of the distance and time.

 Budongo forest chimpanzee tracking age limit

-One is only allowed to track chimpanzees when he or she is above 15 years of age, anyone below 15 years they are considered to be vulnerable so they can’t handle moving in the forest in search of these apes.
+One is only allowed to track chimpanzees when he or she is above 15 years of age; anyone below that age is considered vulnerable, so they can’t handle moving in the forest in search of these apes.

-Chimpanzee tracking requires one to be physically fit, in good health and not with communicable diseases like flu, cough, and TB because chimpanzees (human cousins) are also vulnerable to contracting diseases like human beings.
+Chimpanzee tracking requires one to be physically fit, in good health, and free of communicable diseases like flu, cough, and TB because chimpanzees (our human cousins) are also vulnerable to contracting diseases like humans.